China International Search and Rescue Team

-China International Search and Rescue (CISAR) team was a professional heavy search and rescue team responsible for search and rescue during earthquake breakout, which existed from 2001 to 2018 until it was superseded by the China Search and Rescue team formed by the Ministry of Emergency Management.
+The China International Search and Rescue Team (CISAR; 中国国际救援队) is an active Chinese professional heavy search and rescue team responsible for search and rescue during earthquakes and other natural disasters.
+Established in 2001, it is directly affiliated to the State Council of China.
+It is one of the two international professional rescue teams of China, alongside the China Search and Rescue Team (CSAR; 中国救援队) established by the Ministry of Emergency Management of China in August 2018.
+The two teams maintain separate, active INSARAG Heavy USAR certifications from the United Nations.

-The CISAR was run by the State Council of the People's Republic of China, and comprises China Earthquake Administration, National Earthquake Response Support Service Centre, the 82nd Engineering Brigade of the 82nd Group Army, and 301 Hospital (or People's Liberation Army General Hospital).
-The team had 480 members, and was the first and the only Chinese professional earthquake search and rescue team.
+The CISAR is directly run by the State Council of China, and comprises experts and personnel from the China Earthquake Administration, the National Earthquake Response Support Service Center, the 82nd Engineering Brigade of the 82nd Group Army, and the People's Liberation Army General Hospital.
+The team is the first Chinese professional earthquake search and rescue team, and it had 480 members as of 2020.

 History

 2003 Boumerdès earthquake.
 The CISAR was dispatched for search and rescue abroad for the first time.

 In 2000, then Vice Premier of the PRC State Council Wen Jiabao proposed the idea for the rescue team.

 In December 2000, upon the approval of the PRC State Council and the PRC Central Military Commission, the General Office of the State Council issued the CISAR Construction Scheme and set in motion the creation of the CISAR.
-Members of the team would be drawn from the China Earthquake Administration, engineer corps of the 38nd Group Army and General Hospital of Chinese People's Armed Police Forces.
+Members of the team would be drawn from the China Earthquake Administration, engineer corps of the 38nd Group Army and the People's Liberation Army General Hospital.

 The CISAR team was activated for the first time in 2003 after several years of planning.
 Initially, the team had roughly 222 members.
 On 24 February, the team was assigned by the Chinese Central Government to Maralbexi County for search and rescue after an earthquake in Payzawat County, Xinjiang Province.
 On 22 May, the day after the 2003 MW 6.8 Boumerdès earthquake, the CISAR flew to the epicentre in Boumerdès Province and rescued one person, marking the first time the team worked outside China's borders.

-On 28 August 2004, the National Earthquake Response Support Service centre was set up.
+On 28 August 2004, the National Earthquake Response Support Service Center was established.
 It was responsible for onsite search and rescue, material management and onsite monitoring following earthquakes and worked in a support role to CISAR.

 In November 2009, the CISAR passed the Insarag External Classification (IEC) for UN search and rescue organisations and was authenticated as an international heavy search and rescue team.
 It became the second UN heavy search and rescue team in Asia and the first in China.
 In 2010, the team expanded its ranks from 220 members to about 480.

-When the Ministry of Emergency Management was created, it established the China Search and Rescue team, which replaced CISAR in 2018.
-As China Search and Rescue, the team is staffed entirely by civilians who are Ministry personnel.
+The Ministry of Emergency Management established the separate China Search and Rescue team in 2018.